Bringing tennis to the information age through recordable statistics and identifiable metrics seems to be the next frontier in the sport.

 Match video analysis is no longer accessible only to professional players.
 A number of services have popped up, such as Tennis Analytics, that allow you to send raw video footage of your match for analysis.
 You get back an index video/summary of the match, that allows you to search for any moment in the match.
 You also receive a professional match report (serve %, aces, double faults, return %, winners, errors, differential for both you and your opponent).
 While the service is accessible to the recreational player, at over $500 for 10 hours of video, you would really need to be passionate about your game to subscribe!

 It is inevitable though that the price of these services will come down over time.
 While you are waiting, why not video your tennis session with your smartphone, and with the help of the Sony or Qlipp tennis sensors, overlay your metrics on top of the video.
-These are a great tools to help you find out what you’re doing great and what you need to change.
+While not as sophisticated as some of the more professional tools, they still do the job.

 Tennis apps and online tools